Sieranevada: Production

-The film is produced through Mandragora SRL in collaboration with Studioul de Creație Cinematografică Romania, Bosnia and Herzegovina's 2006 d.o.o., Croatia's Spiritus Movens, Macedonia's Sisters and Brother Mitevski Production and France's Alcatraz Films.
-It received 1,639,000 lei in support from the Romanian National Film Centre, 200,000 euro from Eurimages, 91,500 euro from the Croatian Audiovisual Centre and 84,000 euro from the Macedonian Film Fund.
+The film was produced through Mandragora SRL in collaboration with Studioul de Creație Cinematografică Romania, Bosnia and Herzegovina's 2006 d.o.o., Croatia's Spiritus Movens, Macedonia's Sisters and Brother Mitevski Production and France's Alcatraz Films.
+It received 1,639,000 RON (equivalent to about 360,000 EUR exchange rate in early 2015 - when filming took place) in support from the Romanian National Film Centre, 200,000 Euro from Eurimages, 91,500 EUR from the Croatian Audiovisual Centre and 84,000 EUR from the Macedonian Film Fund.

 Filming took place in Bucharest from January to March 2015.

 Reception

 Critical reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 92% based on 48 reviews, and an average rating of 7.5/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 92% based on 49 reviews, and an average rating of 7.5/10.
 The website's critical consensus reads, "Sieranevada targets a narrow viewing demographic, but hits its targets with intelligence, humor, and patient craft."
 On Metacritic, the film has a weighted average score of 82 out of 100, based on 10 critics, indicating "universal acclaim".